ewhitestorm/MusicLibrary/README_EN.md

 ```bash
 docker run -p 8000:8001 --name musiclibrary-django ewstorm/musiclibrary
 ```
-Then open the browser and follow the link from the "Result" block.
+Open a browser and follow the link from the "Result" block.

 ## Result